cfultz/systemd-nginx-docker/README.md

 this version of nginx.conf uses /var/www as the root directory for the main page. health check will fail unless there is an index file in that directory on host device.

+this can be changed in the Dockerfile before building the image locally.